cleavr/cleaverdocs/content/guides/client-database.md

 - **Password**: db password
 - **Server**: server ip address
 - **User**: cleavr
-- Use SSH key and point to public key on your machine - make sure you add your public key to Cleavr first
+- Use SSH key and point to private key on your machine - make sure you add your public key to Cleavr first

 <base-alert>
 When installing databases, Cleavr locks down root access to external client tools.
 This is for security.
 To access using a client tool,